 Tex Mex/KCS has been invited to relocate its dispatching operation to a separate "consolidated dispatching center [which] will be established at Spring where UP and BNSF dispatchers will control their respective lines along the entire Gulf Coast region [and] which is expected to begin operating by the end of April."
 UP News Release dated March 13, 1998.
 In other words, Tex Mex has been invited to relocate its dispatching facilities, not to participate in the management of joint dispatching, but merely to observe the joint dispatch process under BNSF and UP control.
 Even assuming neutral dispatching protocols, UP and BNSF control would skew the process.
 V.S.
 Watts at 167.
 In a like manner, PTRA, which is largely owned by UP and BNSF, has been invited to sit in and observe.
 Id.
-In short the center was reated by and for UP and BNSF, will be staffed and operated by them, and is "neutral" only as between them.
+In short the center was created by and for UP and BNSF, will be staffed and operated by them, and is "neutral" only as between them.
 Others such as Tex Mex/KCS are merely invited to stand on the sidelines and watch.

-The Tex Mex/KCS neutral dispatching and neutral switching plan would serve the publicly-avowed purposes of the UP/BNSF joint dispatch center, but would serve them more
+The Tex Mex/KCS neutral dispatching and neutral switching plan would serve the publicly-avowed purposes of the UP/BNSF joint dispatch center, but would serve them more effectively, in the time-tested manner of the former HBT.
+UP and BNSF have stated publicly that the purpose of the joint dispatch center is improved efficiency:

-[&]quot;W. T. Slinkard of Denver, CO, a former Southern Pacific train management officer, has been appointed to supervise the center as the neutral joint director.
+23 "W. T. Slinkard of Denver, CO, a former Southern Pacific train management officer, has been appointed to supervise the center as the neutral joint director.
 Reporting to Slinkard will be four corridor managers, two from UP, and two from BNSF as well as two supervisors of terminal operations and two train dispatcher territories, one each from UP and BNSF."
 UP News Release dated March 13, 1998.